Liam Deois

 Deois was finally captured at the Cúinne Geal in the following circumstances:

 "A man and his son were on their way from Galway after selling a cart of hay.
 Jocye, knowning they had the price of the hay, attacked, but they put up a great struggle.
 The father, who didn't want to part with his money, grappled with Joyce and succeeded in getting him around to the rear of the horse cart.
 The son then hit him on the head with a loaded butt.
 A loaded butt was a leadfilled stick used at that time in faction fighting.
 While he was still stunned they tied him with the hay ropes (Súgán) which were normally tied around the shafts at the back of the cart.
 They then dragged him after the cart to Oranmore police station."

 His fate is unknown.
-Antoine Ó Raifteiri mentioned Casán Liam Deois in a poem about the musician Tomás Daly of nearby Coshla.
+Antoine Ó Raifteirí mentioned Casán Liam Deois in a poem about the musician Tomás Daly of nearby Coshla.